BACHELOR OF ARTS (Hons) in Holistic Counselling and Psychotherapy

 Learners will be shown how to access these facilities at their Induction session and in the first module.

 Assessment Strategies for this programme include:

-- Role playing and scenarios demonstrating your holistic counselling and psychotherapy skills.
+- Role-playing and scenarios demonstrating your holistic counselling and psychotherapy skills.

-- Ongoing assessment by programme lecturer.
+- Ongoing and continuous assessment by programme lecturer.

 - Examination of one module in year 2 through a formal two-hour examination.

 This Bachelor of Arts (Hons) in Holistic Counselling and Psychotherapy, 4-year, NFQ-Level 8 programme – 240 ECTS – is validated by Quality and Qualifications Ireland (QQI).

 NOTE: Learners who successfully complete the first year of the programme and no longer wish to continue their studies on this programme may apply for an exit award of Certificate in Holistic Counselling and Psychotherapy (60 ECTS, part-time, Level 6, Minor (exit) Award).